sassyrishi/asostask/README.md

 ASOS assignment
 =====================

-Assumptions:
+## Requirements

+- Java 8
-Maven is already installed and configured.
+- Maven 3.3 - installed and configured

-Execution:
-once this repository is cloned, use command "mvn clean" and then "mvn test" to execute the cucumber tests
+- Git tool installed.

+## Usage

+Clone this repo to your local folder.

+### Clean Build Outputs

+`mvn clean` will remove the `target` directory and all the compiled resources and reports.
+'mvn test' will execute all the tests and store the reports in 'target' folder

 Results:
-Results can be found in target directory.
+Results can be found in target directory, '\cucumber-html-report\index.html'.